 What Is Syphilis?

 Syphilis is a highly contagious bacterial infection caused by Treponema pallidum.
 Contact with a sore on the infected person’s body can pass it onto another person.
 Although commonly spread through sexual intercourse, including vaginal, oral, and anal sex, it can also penetrate the body through cuts on the skin or by infecting the mucous membrane.

-The syphilitic sores, also known as chancres, are painless at first and can begin to develop on different areas of the body, such as genitals, rectum (around or inside it), and mouth (around or inside it).
+Syphilitic sores, also known as chancres, are painless at first and can begin to develop on different areas of the body, such as genitals, rectum (around or inside it), and mouth (around or inside it).
 It usually happens that the person who has syphilis isn’t aware of the infection.

 The earlier the treatment for syphilis, the better.
 If left untreated, syphilis can cause damage to the heart, brain, eyes, bones, joints, muscles, blood vessels, digestive tract and liver, among other organs.
 An infected mother can also pass on syphilis to the unborn child.

 The disease is highly contagious and commonly spreads through sexual activities.
-The risk of passing syphilis onto another person increases if they have unprotected sex or is HIV positive.
+The risk of passing syphilis onto another person increases if they have unprotected sex or are HIV positive.
 Other risk factors include having multiple sexual partners and a man having sexual intercourse with a man.

 It is not possible for a person to get infected with syphilis by coming in contact with doorknobs, common utensils, and sharing toilet and bathtub, clothes and swimming pool with the infected person.
-Syphilis also can’t spread through toilet seats, doorknobs, swimming pools, hot tubs, bathtubs, shared clothing, or eating utensils.

 There are different stages of syphilis.
 It is contagious during the primary and secondary stages but not the tertiary stage.
 A person can pass syphilis onto another in the latent stage.